Jane Chapman: Media

 Chapman and her team worked with community groups both nationally and locally to enable research and commemoration of the centenary of the First World War, re-discovering hundreds of original cartoons in soldier newspapers produced from the trenches.
 She was an academic advisor for the BBC’s World War One at Home.

 Politics

 Chapman was a Haringey Borough Councillor, alongside future Labour Party leader Jeremy Corbyn, and became chairman of the housing committee.

 She stood as a Labour candidate in United Kingdom general elections in the late 1970s: Dorking and Dover and Deal.
+She was selected for Dover in November 1975.

 Personal life

+She married on May 4 1974 at the local town hall.

-Chapman divorced from future Labour Party leader Jeremy Corbyn in 1979.
+Chapman divorced from future Labour Party leader Jeremy Corbyn in mid-December 1979.

 Chapman has two adult sons.
-Since 1982 she has been married to retired film editor/director, Martin Clarke.
+In 1982 she married the film editor/director, Martin Clarke, in north London.
+She moved to Pilton, Somerset in September 1998.